-- MAM needs to confront the issues of file size both in totality and the streaming bitrate required to access and edit files. - 2.
+- 1. MAM needs to confront the issues of file size both in totality and the streaming bitrate required to access and edit files. - 2.
 MAM needs to address security.
 We have not discussed security up until this point.
-It's important to keep your file systems secure if you want to retain client confidence.
+However, when there is as much money at stake as there is with professional sports, retaining control over footage is critical.
 Sending files out across the cloud (the internet) has historically been deemed too insecure to be a viable option, even where the logistical problems can be overcome.
 Getting security right has to be taken seriously to make remote collaboration a reality.